Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 "Though this was an extremely risky procedure, it was her only chance," explains Ernst Schwarz, MD, Transplantation Cardiology.

-Dr. Alfredo Trento, chairman, Division of Cardiothoracic Surgery, and lead heart surgeon, expressed similar sentiments: "It was a very high risk case but how can you say no to a young woman who's done nothing to deserve this fate."
+Alfredo Trento, MD, FACS, chairman, Division of Cardiothoracic Surgery, and lead heart surgeon, expressed similar sentiments: "It was a very high risk case but how can you say no to a young woman who's done nothing to deserve this fate."

 Born with congenital heart conditions—tricuspid atresia, atrial and ventricular septal defects and pulmonary valve stenosis, among them—Kelli was in and out of operating rooms for much of her young life.
 Over the years, she suffered through a litany of related problems, including life-threatening arrhythmias, lupus-like symptoms and gallstones that required surgery.
 She also endured life-threatening peritonitis, an umbilical hernia and intractable ascites, which required an astounding 121 paracentesis "taps" to drain painful and disfiguring fluid from her abdomen.

 "Her tummy was huge and her legs were swollen to four times their size—it was really painful to see," recalls Dr. Trento, who says her body is now back to near-normal size.

 In 2003, came news that Kelli's liver was failing and, given her fragile heart, only a double transplant could save her life.
 In November 2005, as her health deteriorated, Kelli was accepted as a transplant candidate and placed on the United Network for Organ Sharing's waiting list.
 Not long after, Kelli and her family were overjoyed to learn Cedars-Sinai had agreed to accept her case, something countless other transplant centers had refused.